LoreTalone/toneZ/README.md

 ## Game Mode
 Here you can have fun learning the tonnetz system on your MIDI keyboard.
-The program shows some triads on the grid and you will have to find and play the right chords on the keyboard.
-Beware!
-Every wrong note makes you lose a life!!
+The program shows some triads on the grid and you will have to find and play the right chords on the keyboard. \
+**Beware!** Every wrong note makes you lose a life!

 ## Browser Compatibility